State works with banks to offer low-cost loans to federal workers

-SPRINGFIELD — Furloughed federal workers in Illinois may be able to obtain low-cost loans to tide them over, Gov. JB Pritzker and Treasurer Michael Frerichs said Wednesday.
+Furloughed federal workers in Illinois may be able to obtain low-cost loans to tide them over, Gov. J.B.
+Pritzker and Treasurer Michael Frerichs said Wednesday.

-Frerichs said the state will make $100 million available through Illinois’ linked deposit program that participating banks can use to make low-cost loans to federal workers no longer collecting a paycheck.
+Frerichs said the state will make $100 million available through Illinois' linked deposit program that those institutions should use to make low-cost loans to federal workers no longer collecting a paycheck.
 There are an estimated 8,000 federal employees in Illinois who have been affected by the partial federal government shutdown that began Dec.
 22 as President Donald Trump and Democrats in Congress spar over Trump’s request for $5.7 billion to build a southern border wall.

 Frerichs said the loans, which will be below market rates, can then be used by workers to make rent or mortgage payments or meet other critical expenses.